Five tested for virus in Scotland given all-clear

-The chief medical officer for England confirmed that all 14 people tested in the UK had been found to be free of the virus.

-All of them had recently visited Wuhan where the outbreak originated.
-Checks are ongoing on other people.
+The patients had all recently visited Wuhan in China, where the outbreak originated.

+The Scottish government confirmed the results and said that although the risk to the public remained low, the situation was being closely monitored.

+The total number of people checked for the flu-like condition across the UK is now 31, but there have been no confirmed cases.

-Four out of the five patients tested in Scotland were Chinese nationals.
+Four out of the five people tested in Scotland are Chinese nationals.

 An incident team was set up to deal with the threat of coronavirus in Scotland as the tests were being carried out.